city budget

 Personnel and Finance Committee -

-Committee discussed a proposed 2025 property tax levy intended to support the 2026 budget but did not make a recommendation because the General Fund budget was not yet balanced.
+Committee discussed a proposed 2025 property tax levy intended to support the 2026 budget but did not make a recommendation; the levy figure was not settled because the General Fund budget was not yet balanced.

 Personnel and Finance Committee -